Larix laricina

 Larix laricina, commonly known as the tamarack, hackmatack, eastern larch, black larch, red larch, or American larch, is a species of larch native to Canada, from eastern Yukon and Inuvik, Northwest Territories east to Newfoundland, and also south into the upper northeastern United States from Minnesota to Cranesville Swamp, West Virginia; there is also an isolated population in central Alaska.

 Description

-Larix laricina is a small to medium-size boreal deciduous conifer tree reaching 15–23 m tall, with a trunk up to 60 cm diameter.
+Larix laricina is a small to medium-size boreal deciduous conifer tree common to low-land areas such as swamps, fens, and bogs, reaching 15–23 m tall, with a trunk up to 60 cm in diameter.
 The bark of mature trees is reddish, the young trees are gray with smooth bark.
-The leaves are needle-like, 2.5 cm long, light blue-green, turning bright yellow before they fall in the autumn, leaving the shoots bare until the next spring.
-The needles are produced in clusters on long woody spur shoots.
-The cones are the smallest of any larch, only 1–2.3 cm long, with 12-25 seed scales; they are bright red, turning brown and opening to release the seeds when mature, 4 to 6 months after pollination.
+The leaves are needle-like, 2.5 cm long, and light blue-green, produced on long woody spur shoots in groups of 10–20.
+Prior to falling off in the autumn, the leaves turn bright yellow, leaving the shoots bare until the next spring.
+The cones are the smallest of any larch, only 1–2.3 cm long, with 12–25 seed scales; they are bright red, turning brown before opening to release the seeds once mature 4 to 6 months after pollination.